Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy's Expected Result/Impact: Decrease student behavior
+Strategy's Expected Result/Impact: Decrease student misbehavior

 Build positive relationships

-Enhance sense of belonging and student pride.
+Enhance sense of belonging and student pride

 Staff Responsible for Monitoring: Admin